Mommy makeovers are becoming increasingly popular because moms want to feel comfortable and confident in their own skin.

 The issues listed above are prevalent among mothers, but there are only a few ways to fix them.

-Naturally, we recommend adopting a healthy lifestyle as soon as possible.
+Naturally, we recommend adopting a healthy lifestyle as soon after breast surgery as possible.
 This includes abiding by a regular exercise regimen and eating a nutritious diet.

 At the same time, we know that even these great habits can only go so far.
 The only true way to actually fix back pain caused by enlarged, sagging breasts, for example, is to get a breast lift or breast reduction.
 The only way to remove stubborn fat from the abdomen and fix separated abdominal muscles is to get a tummy tuck and possibly liposuction.

-And indeed, these are the main three procedures in most mommy makeovers:
+And indeed, these are the main three surgical procedures in most mommy makeovers: